microsoft/fast/README.md

 * Join the community and chat with us in real-time on [Discord](https://discord.gg/FcSNfg4).
 * Submit requests and issues on [GitHub](https://github.com/Microsoft/fast/issues/new/choose).
 * Contribute by helping out on some of our recommended first issues on [GitHub](https://github.com/Microsoft/fast/labels/good%20first%20issue).

-## Status

-Experiencing problems with our site?
-Check our infrastructure [health status](https://www.fast.design/docs/en/contributing/status) and feel free to contact us through the channels listed above.